mickwheelz/Salesforce-Trailhead-IOT/README.md

 Ignore this, simply flash this code to your ESP8266

-* Step 11 - Place Your impExplorer Kit in a Refrigerator Place the ESP8266 in your refrigerator, you will need a way to trigger the switch, alternatively you could use a light sensor (as per the electric imp)
- This would need additional code to support it.
-If you are using an NodeMCU you can easily power it from a USB mobile phone battery
+* Step 11 - Place Your impExplorer Kit in a Refrigerator Place the ESP8266 in your refrigerator, you will need a way to trigger the switch, alternatively you could use a light sensor (as per the electric imp) however this would need additional code to support it.
+If you are using an NodeMCU or similar you can easily power it from a USB mobile phone battery.

 You can simply use the code in loop() to generate random data to test with if you don't wish to do this